onzfonz/comp227/src/content/3/en/part3d.md

 A community link must

-- start with `https://` and then either have slack.com or discord.gg as part of its URL.
+- start with `https://` and then either have **discord.com/invite** or **discord.gg** as part of its URL.
+(I was going to have you add slack, but decided against it)
-  The rest of the URL (or subdomain in slack's case) must consist only of letters, numbers or underscores.
+- end with 6-10 more letters (both upper case and lowercase) or numbers, but not more than 10 of them.
-    - e.g. <https://pyslackers.slack.com> and and <https://discord.gg/9BXyDG> are valid community links
+    - e.g. <https://discord.com/invite/yNhmmsPBT8> and and <https://discord.gg/9BXyDG> are valid community links
     - e.g. discord.gg/9BXyDG, <https://reddit.com> and <https://something.discord.gg/9BXyDG> are invalid
-- have a unique property that is 6 or more characters.

 Use a [Custom validator](https://mongoosejs.com/docs/validation.html#custom-validators) to implement the second part of the validation.